SoucupB/PolygonPathfinding/README.md

 // This will return a path of points that will represent a path between (0.3, 2.7) and (2.4, 4.5). console.log(searcher.getPointsPath(new Point(0.3, 2.7), new Point(2.4, 4.5)))
 ```

+And the graphical representation of this path is this